productpeople/gatsby-starter-deck/src/slides/01-intro.md

 ---

-#  A great product manager has the brain of an engineer, the heart of a designer, and the speech of a diplomat.
+#  A great product manager has the brain of an engineer, the heart of a designer, and the speech of a diplomat.- Deep Nishar
-> <cite>Deep Nishar</cite>

 [🚀 APPLY 🚀](https://lolcatvc.typeform.com/to/BN5gco)